SiemensIndustrialEdgeITA/edge-postgresql/README.md

   }
 }
 ```
-To connect to the SIMATIC IE Databus MQTT broker, you need to configure a user enabled for data exchange.
+To connect to the SIMATIC IE Databus MQTT broker, a user needs to be configured and enabled for data exchange.
 In this case it was configured using the following parameters:

 |**IE Databus Address**|**IE Databus Port**|**IE Databus User**|**IE Databus Password**|
 |----------------------|-------------------|-------------------|-----------------------|